PXAccumulator: To Implement a Custom Accumulator Attribute

 The

 RSSVEmployeeWorkOrderQtytable will hold the number of repair work orders assigned to each employee.
-This table currently contains no data because you have not yet implemented the logic to update the data in the table.
-However, you may have particular repair work orders assigned to employees.
-Therefore, you need to complete these repair work orders so that none of the employees has repair work orders assigned and the database table contains the data that correctly reflects the current state of the system.
+This table currently contains no data because you haven’t yet implemented the logic to update the data in the table.
+However, if any repair work orders assigned to employees, you need to complete them.
+As a result, none of the employees has repair work orders assigned and the table’s data correctly reflects the current state of the system.

 Step 1: Creating a DAC (Self-Guided Exercise)